 Catch Phrase: Some wrestlers can keep a crowd engaged for nearly half an hour on nothing but catchphrases alone.
 Sometimes the crowd almost seems to force a catchphrase on a wrestler.
-Some wrestlers, like Vickie Guerrero only have one catchphrase; some, like Daniel Bryan have multiple catchphrases but have one catchphrase that completely overshadows the rest, while others like "Stone Cold" Steve Austin have many equally well-known catchphrases..
+Some wrestlers, like Vickie Guerrero only have one catchphrase; some, like Daniel Bryan have multiple catchphrases but one completely overshadows the rest, while others like "Stone Cold" Steve Austin have many equally well-known catchphrases.
 Many wrestlers, such as Ron Simmons and Daniel Bryan, are more known for their catchphrase than anything else about them.

 Happens to women wrestlers often when promoted from a indie promotion to a major one and or because of a poorly-executed gimmick change.

-The womens division itself in the WWF has gone through this, female wrestlers used to compete in anything from steel cage matches and street fights to Evening Gown matches, nowadays, they just get the occasional 2 minute match every other week as if that is all they can handle (and at times, it probably was).
+The women's division itself in the WWF has gone through this, female wrestlers used to compete in anything from steel cage matches and street fights to Evening Gown matches, nowadays, they just get the occasional 2 minute match every other week as if that is all they can handle (and at times, it probably was).

 Cool Old Guy: Any wrestler who's in their late 40s or older, but can still kick ass and take a beating.
 Embodied by the one and only Funker himself, Terry Funk.